-At the discretion of the school nurse, a student may receive up to a twoday excuse from gym class due to illness or injury with written request from a parent.
+At the discretion of the school nurse, a student may receive up to a two-day excuse from gym class due to illness or injury with written request from a parent.
 Requests for longer than two days will require a doctor's note.

-INTERIM REPORTS AND REPORT CARDS
+REPORT CARDS

 Report cards are available online following each 9-week (quarter) grading period.
 If you have a registered email address, you will receive a notification that the report is ready.
-If you do not have online access, a report card will be mailed to you.
-Interim Progress Reports (mid-term grades) will follow the same procedure.
+If you do not have online access, a report card will be mailed to you - by request.